 *ONLY Anniversary dates will be placed on The GAC calendar.
 Anniversary dates are added to the calendar upon written request, ONLY!
 Verbal requests are not accepted.
 All requests for calendar entries must be emailed to email@example.com.
 PLEASE DO NOT text anniversary date requests.
 The GAC calendar will supersede any other Georgia M/C community calendar so that confusion would be eliminated.

 GA Council bike counts will be held every even numbered year.
-All MCs are expected to comply unless you fall under the following exceptions:
+All MCs 6 years* and younger are expected to comply unless you fall under the following exceptions:

 Process for New Clubs (Areas that are OPEN):

 New clubs must come forward to the GA Council and get counted to make sure they meet MC club qualifications.